 Good projects are basically designed to move on open-endedly, and in many respects like villages.
 Such projects may even last for a long, long time.

-Now do you think Yogananda's "lengthened arm", the Self-Realization Fellowship, tells his guidelines are infallible, but refuse to stick to them?
-That is just what they do.
+Now do you think Yogananda's "lengthened arm", the Self-Realization Fellowship, tells his guidelines are infallible That is just what they do.
+Big time.

 "Yogoda" is a name that Yogananda used for his non-registered society in the United States until 1935, when the fellowship was registered as a church.
 The name was introduced in 1934, and official in 1935.
 In India the Yogoda Satsanga Society, YSS, is around still.